xcart/xcart-docs/_pages/devs_en/changing_store_logic/creating_product_discount.md

 }
 ```

-Let us have a close look at this enhancement of product model:
+Let us have a close look at this change of product model:

-1. First of all we implement a condition when the discount must be applied:
+1. First of all, we implement a condition when the discount must be applied:

     ```php
         public function isMyDiscount()